FREE BOOKS on specified days

 CLICK THE LINKS ABOVE TO DOWNLOAD YOUR FREE BOOKS FROM AMAZON KINDLE ON THE FOLLOWING DAYS:

-June 7, 14 and 21: MYSTERIES for Movie Lovers (and Fans of Film Noir).
+August 30 and 31, plus September 1: MYSTERIES for Movie Lovers (and Fans of Film Noir).

 All these books are also available at Amazon U.K., Canada, France, Germany, Italy, India, Spain, Mexico, Brazil, China, Australia and Japan; but you will need to do a title search.